-Porphyria followed the path to the cottage door, but hesitated before knocking.
-She looked toward the cliffs.
-Maybe I should just throw myself over the edge, she thought.
-Maybe that would be a better way to do it.
-But instead she knocked on the door, and when it opened she went in without waiting to be invited, or even greeted.
+She followed the path to the cottage door, but hesitated before knocking.
+Maybe I should go back, she thought.
+Maybe I should just throw myself off the cliffs instead.
+That would be better.
+But she knocked, and when the door opened she went in without waiting to be invited, or even greeted.

 "It's priceless.
-It was worn by my mother at the coronation.
+It was worn by my mother at Queen Victoria's coronation.
 Just one of those stones would buy all the land from here to Marblehead Hall.
-It should be more than enough for what I'm asking."
+It should be more than enough."

-Porphyria scowled, although she had expected this.
+Porphyria scowled.
 "If that's not good enough then what is?"

 "You know my price," said Hester, continuing to knead the dough.

 "I'll find someone else to help me," Porphyria said, turning as if to leave.

 "But there is no one else.
 You've traveled all over the isles and even to the continent, but found no one who can do what I can."

 Porphyria turned back.
 "How do you know that?"